Dedicated Legislator

 Caribbean heritage, D.C. born, Baltimore home.

 Regina was born in Washington, D.C. to Caribbean parents who emigrated to the United States from Jamaica and Barbados.
-She graduated as a scholar athlete from Woodlawn High School in 1994, and attended Catonsville Community College where she played soccer and lacrosse.
+She graduated as a scholar athlete from Woodlawn High School in 1994, and then attended Catonsville Community College where she played soccer and lacrosse.

 Waverly activism and City Hall.